ObjectModules/deploy/[Mapping]-Concept.md

 Here is now the diagram will look like:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure4.png)

-You can see that this routines has four (4) elements, consist of two (2) main process and two (2) displaying process.
+You can see that this routines has four (4) elements, consist of two (2) repos and two (2) wikis.
+Just like the number of elements inside a routines.

 Until this point the diagram for a mapping is completed.